A2osX/A2osX/.Docs/ProDOS.md

 ### Clock Support

-WHile you are on that....
+While you are on that....
 I am working on an updated readme to go with next RC....
 I am going to talk about new FX and how it supports LC (I think we need to talk more about FILE file File fILe...) and more info about FX.PAK on 140K media.
 Is there anything else in FX to note [oh SP drive mapping stuff from produs enhancement channel).
 Also in readme new PAK/UNPAK, TERM, ask for more devs, testers, especially with HW, and some doc readers would be nice.
 Further on Pdos, say we have tested on 2.5a8 and works, unsupported at this time (you can file issue but may not be addresses).  known that date display in LS no work becasue 2.5 breaks standard and we may not adapt.
 8 drive per slot "?works" but a2 reports multiple drives as D1/2 and again non-standard we may not change/adapt to.  so basically use 2.5 at own risk at moment.
 What else should be talked about?

 I am thinking that on 800k and 32mg images i will make a dir called /opt/prodos and place in it all 3 current versions prodos.203tc, .fx .fx.paked and put in User Guide that people can try them all and we will put in readme announcing Fx, announce tc at same time and say they should test all

 ## Overview

 I am going to put some big warning in doc that says "any new Version of ProDOS, be it FX or 2.5" needs to be thoroughly tested and should not be used on volumes that have not been backed up or contains valuable data" or something."  and further I think we need some BOLD warning that making FILE file (even by accident) in a dir can make a vol permanately unavailable for access under GSOS  (unless we change this, which of course I am pushing for)

-you should do a comparative table between 203/FX/2.5
-	list file sizes of various prodos and paked version

 Technical documentation for ProDOS can be found **[HERE](/https://prodos8.com/docs/)**.